reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 </ConsoleBlock>

-React components need to return a single JSX element and not multiple adjacent JSX elements like two buttons.
+React Components need to return a single JSX element and not multiple adjacent JSX elements like two buttons.
 To fix this you can use *Fragments* (`<>` and `</>`) to wrap multiple adjacent JSX elements like this:

 ```js {3-6}
 export default function Square() {